-My first stop was Inch Beach, where I wanted to go in the water but it was early in the day and too cold.
-I recommend doing things in reverse and making it your last stop so that it might be warm enough to go swimming.
+My first stop was Inch Beach, where I wanted to go in the water, but it was early in the day and too cold.
+I recommend doing this drive in reverse and making the beach your last stop so that it might be warm enough to go swimming.

 Slea Head has excellent views and is a lovely place to wander around for a bit.
 Just remember that there are no barriers, the cliffs can end suddenly and they can be crumbly.

 Stop in Dingle, a lovely town with a crowded harbor at lunchtime and look for Harrington’s Restaurant, a traditional chipper with indoor and outdoor seating by the harbor.
 It has a wonderful selection of deep-fried candy bars, from Twix to Mars bars.
 They come with ice cream, chocolate sauce and M&Ms. Trust me, you’ll score a lot of points with your teen by letting them order one.

 If you want something faster look for An Cupan Tae, a small tea shop tucked away from the harbor with excellent sausage rolls you can get to go.